taherallaa/iti-node-project/README.md

 # iti-node-project

-summer trainning project about making api for e-commerce
+Summer Trainning project about making APIs for E-commerce

+> special thank to our helpful instructor [Alaa Hagrassy](https://www.linkedin.com/in/alaa-hagrassy/)